Congratulations on your engagement! Before you get carried away with planning your dream Queenstown wedding, here’s five rookie mistakes to avoid:

 4. Not putting yourself first

-To be legally married there are only three requirements: you need a licence to marry, you must accept each other in marriage, and you have to sign the paperwork.
+To be legally married there are only four requirements: you need a licence to marry, you must accept each other as husband/wife, you need two witnesses, and there’s some paperwork to sign.
 The rest of the wedding ceremony and the wedding day is totally up to you – it’s fair game!
 Talk with your partner about what’s most important to you both about your wedding day celebrations, and let go of anything that isn’t.
 Think about who you are as a couple and the things that represent your relationship and make you unique.
 Jot down a few key words and keep these in mind when choosing all the elements that will come together to create your perfect wedding day.